Oscar winners 2023 – the full list

 A House Made of Splinters

-Navalny
+Navalny WINNER

 Best Film Editing